Ivan Khobta: 2023–2024 season

 Sierova/Khobta began the season on the Junior Grand Prix, winning the silver medal at the 2023 JGP Hungary in Budapest.
 With Sierova recovering from injury, they restricted themselves to double elements other than their triple twist.
 They won another silver medal at their second event, the 2023 JGP Poland, qualifying to their second consecutive Junior Grand Prix Final.

 Following their Junior Grand Prixes, the team took three weeks off training in the hopes that Sierova could recover from her hip and back problems.
 However, upon restarting their preparations they discovered the issues remained.
 They were limited in what elements they could attempt at the Final, and finished in sixth place.
 Sierova hoped to be able to perform triple jumps in the future, once her health was restored.

 Sierova's health continued to be an issue for the team in the remainder of the season, and they finished seventh at the 2024 World Junior Championships in Taipei.

 The pair announced their separation in September 2024.

 Partnership with Herrera

-2025–2026 season
+2025–2026 season: World Junior bronze

 In June 2025, the Ukrainian Figure Skating Federation announced that Khobta had teamed up with American-born singles skater Hannah Herrera and that the team would train in Colorado Springs, Colorado, United States under Drew Meekins and Natalia Mishkutenok, in addition to Khobta's longtime coach, Filip Zalevski.

 The pair debuted at the 2025 John Nicks International Pairs Challenge, where they won the silver medal on the junior level.
+Additionally, they won the bronze medal at the 2026 Bavarian Open in January.
+A few weeks later they won the gold medal at the 2026 Skate Berlin.

+The pair made their Junior World debut in March 2026 where they won the bronze medal after placing 5th in the short program and 2nd in the free skate segments.
+Khobta shared, “Well, I’m glad even with the little mistakes that we made.
+We were able to show those elements that we’ve been working on.
+I really enjoyed skating today.
+I think for this first World Championships in this new partnership, it was really good because we just started to skate together in June.
+So we really didn’t have much time, but I’m really glad that I am here and that I’m speaking here right now.”